exu/docker-training/README.md

 # Introduction

-Ok, now We try to introduce several terms which could be useful in your future job as web developers (and probably not only web):

-- Example HA architecture

-- WWW servers
-- Aplication servers
-- Load balancers
-- Service discovery
-- Storage servers (SQL, Doc, Graph, KV databases)
-- Workers
-- Scheduled Jobs
-- Command line applications
-- Data Migrations

-Probably you want to ask how it looks in our company?
-- MEL, prod, 1 700 000 users in db:
-  + We're using Amazon services
-  + 2 Load balancers
-  + 20 app servers
-  + 4 new queue workers
-  + 4 old queue workers
-  + Amazon RDS (MySQL like database)
-  + MongoDB cluster (3 nodes)
-  + Redis nodes

 There are so many possibilities to share your software to the world The most popular Cloud providers will create for You virtal machine images.

 For example when you're using Amazon / Google Cloud Engine / Digital Ocean you can easily request for creating new node, engine will spawn new Virtual Machine with OS of your choice and here you are you have